Purchase Return Authorization Enablement

 If a return is not made on the original card or with an approval, the merchant is liable for potential fraud and /or a disputed transaction by the issuer.
 Failure to obtain a proper authorization for return transactions may increase fee exposure for failing to properly authorize and settle every transaction.

-- July 1, 2020: Return / Refund transactions will be included in the Visa Zero-Floor Limit and Authorization Misuse Process Integrity Fee Assessment.
-Unauthorized returns submitted for settlement will be reported as a Visa Zero-Floor Limit non-compliance transaction.
+- July 1, 2020: Return / Refund Visa transactions will be included in the Zero-Floor Limit and Authorization Misuse Process Integrity Fee Assessment.
+Unauthorized returns submitted for settlement will be reported as a Zero-Floor Limit non-compliance transaction.
 Authorized returns not submitted for settlement and are not reversed will be reported as Visa authorization Misuse non-compliance and merchants may notice higher fees on their merchant statement.

 Please contact your Relationship Manager for more information.